A portrait of Karl Marx

 Make America Go Apeshit

-A 2013 poll indicated 26% of Americans believed that Obama is the Antichrist or might be.1 Most of these people later voted for Trump.
-For a liberal-minded person like me, that is hard to believe, as Obama seems like a kind man.
-No woman has accused him of sexual misconduct, nor did his name pop up in the Epstein files.
-Racism plays a role here, but it is not the entire story by any means.
+A 2013 poll indicated 26% of Americans believed that Barack Obama is the Antichrist or might be.1 Most of these people later voted for Trump.
+Compared to Obama, Donald Trump is a jackass.
+No woman has accused Obama of sexual misconduct, nor did his name pop up in the Epstein files.
+Racism plays a role here, but it is not the entire story.
 The introduction of public healthcare insurance has infuriated conservatives.
-Some believe that public healthcare is a Satanic communist scheme because communists oppose religion.
 Barack Obama once gave the following Easter message, ‘Michelle and I wish you a joyful holiday filled with the enduring power of faith and hope.’
-And Donald Trump, ‘Open the fucking strait you crazy bastards, or you’ll be living in hell.
+And Donald Trump, ‘Open the fucking strait, you crazy bastards, or you’ll be living in hell.
 Praise be to Allah.’
-How people came to think that Obama is an evil genius, and a Muslim, while the Allah-praising Donald Trump is the best choice for Christians, is a mystery for those who don’t understand American conservative culture.
+Why some think that Obama is an evil genius, and a Muslim, while the Allah-praising Trump is the best choice for Christians, is a mystery for those who don’t comprehend America.

 The hatred of progressive presidents has a long history.
 John F. Kennedy faced the John Birch Society’s Wanted for Treason campaign.
 The John Birch Society had found that Kennedy was a communist and that communists had infiltrated the highest ranks of the US government, and were conspiring to create a totalitarian one-world government.
-The supposed proof for that was the US administration’s attempt to prevent the spread of John Birch Society propaganda, which seemed like dangerous extremism to government bureaucrats, but violated the freedom of speech.
+The supposed proof for that was the US administration’s attempt to prevent the spread of John Birch Society propaganda.
 To American conservatives, the expansion of government or international cooperation like the United Nations smells like communism.
 These are collectivist organisations.
 And communists oppose and repress religion, so it is Satan’s work as well, in their view at least.
-That goes a long way in explaining these sentiments.
-And there may be racism involved, as Kennedy had proposed the Civil Rights Bill to end racial segregation shortly before his assassination.
+That goes a long way in explaining these extremist sentiments.
+Perhaps, there was racism involved, as Kennedy had proposed the Civil Rights Bill to end racial segregation shortly before his assassination.

 If he had them, Kennedy did an excellent job of hiding his communist sympathies.
 After, like a true puppet of the Military Industrial Complex, having grilled his opponent, Eisenhower, during the election campaign for neglecting America’s defences, making Eisenhower warn of the influence of the Military Industrial Complex at his farewell speech, he risked World War III with the Soviet Union during the Cuban Missile Crisis.
 Those geniuses at the John Birch Society saw through all that and found Eisenhower to be an even more dangerous radical leftist lunatic extremist.
 While conspiracy theorists, with their eyeballs glued to their computer screens, were busy analysing every move by every secret society and imagining countless others, the John Birch Society has taken over the United States, with a little help from Russia’s secret services, by making people believe these conspiracy theories.
 If that was the plot to destroy America, it has succeeded marvellously.

-America has been destroyed.
-By now, large groups of liberals and conservatives hate each other’s guts.
+The system is as corrupt as that of France before the revolution of 1789, and it only grew more corrupt, until conservatives finally had enough, fled into extremism, gathered behind Trump, and threw out the old order Republicans.
+Now, liberals and conservatives hate each other’s guts.
 To illustrate the point, on 31 December 2025, someone reposted a RealDonaldTrump social media post on Reddit headlined ‘Windmills are killing all of our beautiful Bald Eagles!’
 It featured a photograph of a dead bird, not a bald eagle, near a windmill in Israel, so not the United States.
 I reacted jokingly, ‘At least, Donald Trump was real.’
-These were unmistakably his words, and he posted them under the name RealDonaldTrump.
-That was the gist of the joke.
-The post wasn’t offensive, or at least by any reasonable standard, yet it became one of the most downvoted I’ve ever written on Reddit.
-Praising or bashing Trump may draw ire, but this?
-It is impossible to say whether Trump haters or Trump lovers did it, but there is something seriously wrong with those who found it offensive.
-On a MAGA-related message board, you find instances of blacks misbehaving.
-On a BLM-related message board, you find examples of whites harassing blacks, and quite often, it is clear that there was no good reason for it.
+These were unmistakably his words, and he posted them as RealDonaldTrump.
+That was the joke.
+The post was downvoted.
+It is impossible to say whether Trump haters or Trump lovers did it, because both groups lack a sense of humour, but something is wrong with those who found it offensive.

-You may not buy the science of climate change because you don’t like taking public transport or eating less meat.
+You may not buy the science of climate change because you don’t like taking public transport or cutting back on meat.
 And so, you buy into climate change denial.
 That makes you morally corrupt, but no problem, you can buy the story that Jesus died for your sins, and believing that will get you into heaven.
 That Jesus died for our sins is pretty unbelievable, and if you had been honest and truthful, you would have questioned your faith, which Western Europeans do more than Americans.
-A large swath of Americans now genuinely believe that climate change is a hoax made up by governments to raise taxes, but that is because they believe what they want to believe, not because it is the truth.
+They believe because they want to believe, not because it is the truth.

-Moral corruption especially affects some denominations of Protestantism.
+Moral corruption particularly affects some denominations of Protestantism.
 History and culture go a long way in explaining that.
 Catholic doctrine holds that faith and good works can save you.
 Catholics must perform good works, such as giving money to the Church, to atone for their sins.
 That promoted corruption within the Catholic Church through the sale of indulgences.
 Protestants objected to this moral corruption and took moral integrity very seriously.
-They made morality a matter of personal choice, making them personally responsible for their moral choices.
+They made morality a matter of personal choice, making them personally responsible.
 Catholics are more morally flexible, so Catholic countries in Europe tend to be more corrupt than Protestant ones.
 Protestants should think for themselves, while Catholics merely follow the Church’s lead.

 And so, despite the presence of a sizeable Roman Catholic minority, the moral conflict defining Dutch culture, the vicar versus the merchant, is ‘dominee versus koopman’ rather than ‘pastoor versus koopman.’
 It was the Protestant vicar, not the Roman Catholic priest, who objected to the merchant’s wicked deeds.
 The merchant was also a Protestant.
 This dualism still profoundly affects Dutch culture, making the Netherlands a nation of merchants and vicars.
 For a vicar, money can never be the highest good, while successful merchants are morally depraved, as greed drives them.
 The merchant usually prevailed, so the Netherlands became the wealthiest nation before the Industrial Revolution started.